Questions about Reopening

-Cancel Your Membership: By cancelling your membership, you will be no longer be eligible for any Sustaining Member Y Bucks.
-If you choose to rejoin the Y at a later date, you may be charged a join fee and may need to complete a new membership application and/or scholarship request if you choose to rejoin at a later date.
+Cancel Your Membership: By cancelling your membership, you may be charged a join fee and may need to complete a new membership application and/or scholarship request if you choose to rejoin at a later date.
 Request Membership Cancellation

 For these local memberships, we've temporarily upgraded your access to include any of our open YMCA of Greater Seattle branch at no extra cost.
 We will communicate to you in advance when this upgrade is planned to end.